mdolab/MACH-Aero/machAeroTutorials/airfoilopt_mesh.rst

 ``unattachedEdgesAreSymmetry``
     Tells pyHyp to automatically apply symmetry boundary conditions to any unattached edges (those that do not interface with another block).
 ``outerFaceBC``
-    Tells pyHyp to which boundary condition to apply to the outermost face of the extruded mesh.
+    Tells pyHyp which boundary condition to apply to the outermost face of the extruded mesh.
+Note that we do not set the inlet or outlet boundaries seperately because they are automatically handled in ADflow consistently with the free stream flow direction.
+``BC``
+    Tells pyHyp that, since it is a 2D problem, both sides of the domain ``jLow`` and ``jHigh``  are set to be symmetry boundary conditions.
+The input surface is automatically assigned to be a wall boundary.
 ``families``
     Name given to wall surfaces.
     If a dictionary is submitted, each wall patch can have a different name.